Mitchell Robinson NBA Playoffs Player Props: Knicks vs. Heat

 Mitchell Robinson Insights vs. the Heat

-- Robinson's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Robinson's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per contest.

-- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the NBA, conceding 41.9 rebounds per game.

 Mitchell Robinson vs. the Heat